tonezdinny/22FCS3210/hwk_03_grammars/README.md

 -> a man read a book

 Q2

+This is regular grammar

 G = ({S, A, B}, {a, b}, P, S)
 P = {S → aA, A → bB | ε, B → aA}
 a)a YES S -> aA -> a
 b)aba YES S -> aA -> abB -> abaA -> aba c)bb NO
 d) abb NO

 Q3
+This is regular grammar
 G = ({S, A}, {0, 1}, P, S)
 P = {S → A0, A→A01|ε}
 a) 00 NO